LARA

 Before you start

 Decide whether you want LARA on a brand-new number, your existing main line, or as a fallback when your team can't pick up.
-Most customers start with option 3 (forward) so nothing changes for callers, then graduate to option 2 (port) once they trust LARA.
+Most businesses start with option 3 (forward) so nothing changes for callers, then graduate to option 1 or 2 once they trust LARA.

-• A US or Canadian phone line you own, OR
+• A US or Canadian phone line you own, to port, or

 Three ways to connect